Last Updated on August 30, 2023

 Expert Advice: How to Search for and Find Your Lost Cat

 Are you searching for your lost cat and wondering what to do?

 While you should always take steps to raise local awareness regardless of your lost pet’s species (and you should read that article first if you have not already), effective boots-on-the-ground search measures for a cat can differ substantially from those for a dog.
 It all comes down to behavior: A lost cat behaves very differently from a lost dog.

 That’s why we’ve collected these actionable tips for finding your lost cat.
-All of these methods have worked for other cat owners, so they are worth a shot!
+All of these methods have worked for other cat owners, so they are worth trying!

 Tip #1: Focus your efforts close to your cat’s last known location.

 A lost cat will typically stay within a 3-5 house radius from the home (assuming the home is the last known location).
 This is especially true of indoor cats that have gotten out, though indoor/outdoor cats will typically stay close to home as well.

 When they get out, indoor cats tend to be quiet and fearful, and to hunker down and not emerge, even to the sound of the owner’s voice.

 Search thoroughly any hiding places within your own home: under furniture, in closets, in drawers, on top of cabinets, in HVAC ducts or indoor crawlspaces.
 Search your and your immediate neighbors’ yards: in bushes and trees, under porches and decks, in high-walled courtyards, and in crawlspaces under houses.

 Check nearby garages, sheds, and abandoned buildings.
 Keep in mind your cat could be trapped somewhere, so check any nearby enclosed spaces she could have squeezed into.